lturner19/CalOCakes_Employee_Directory/README.md

 ## FEATURES

 1. Ability to see everyone employee of Cal-O-Cakes Bakery.
-2. Search employee directory by typing in the employee's name.
+2. Search employee directory by typing in an employee's name.
 3. Sort the employees in alphabetical order by clicking the name column.